-In the United States, pregnant people are often culturally discouraged from revealing their pregnancies in the first trimester and may only discuss their miscarriages or abortions with their closest friends or family members, creating a veil of secrecy and shame around a very normal part of human reproduction.
+In the United States, pregnant people are often culturally discouraged from revealing their pregnancies in the first trimester.
+Many people feel like they can only discuss their miscarriages or abortions with their closest friends or family members, creating a veil of secrecy and shame around a very normal part of human reproduction.

 Fake women’s health clinics (sometimes referred to as “crisis pregnancy centers” or “pregnancy resource centers”) have been known to capitalize on this lack of knowledge, significantly exaggerating the likelihood of miscarriage in an effort to dissuade people from seeking desired abortions or lying about the health effects of abortion.

 This fact sheet seeks to demystify and destigmatize what happens when an early pregnancy ends to help pregnant people know what to expect, when they can safely manage the process at home, and when they need to seek help.

 A medication abortion is an abortion induced by FDA-approved abortion pills.
 Medication abortion simply initiates the body’s same natural process for when an early pregnancy ends.
 Some pregnant people may choose a medication abortion with the help of a licensed medical provider, often following an exam to determine how far along their pregnancies are.
-Other pregnant people may choose to self-induce a medication abortion with FDA-approved pills that they acquire and take on their own.
+Others may choose to self-induce a medication abortion using FDA-approved pills that they acquire and take on their own.
 The NWHN strongly supports the right of individuals to make these choices for themselves.

 Miscarriage and medication abortion have different causes and the emotional experiences of the person undergoing each type of pregnancy termination may be very different.
 There is no one right way to feel, and each person will experience the process differently.
 The end of an early pregnancy can be very taxing physically, and sometimes mentally.
 Physical recovery can range from a few days to a few weeks.
 Emotional recovery can take longer.
 Whatever the experience, take measures to make the process as comfortable as possible.